The track-length extension fitting algorithm for energy measurement of interacting particles in liquid argon TPCs and its performance with ProtoDUNE-SP data: Summary

 \section{Summary}

-We introduce the hypothetical track-length fitting method, a particle energy measurement technique which can be used in a liquid argon time projection chamber.
-Its performance for charged pion energy measurement is studied in detail using secondary charged pions from data collected by the ProtoDUNE-SP detector with a $1~{\rm{GeV}}/c$ charged pion beam and in a corresponding Monte Carlo sample.
-For charged pion tracks with kinetic energy (\KE) less than 400 \MeV and with the Bragg peak signature, the energy resolution is better than 6\%, and the fractional bias is less than 5\% for MC sample using true \KE as reference.
+We introduce the track-length extension fitting (TLEFit) algorithm for measuring the kinetic energies of inelastically interacting particles in liquid argon time projection chambers.
+The algorithm's performance for charged pion energy measurement is studied in detail using secondary charged pions from data collected by the ProtoDUNE-SP detector with a $1~{\rm{GeV}}/c$ charged pion beam and in a corresponding Monte Carlo sample.
+For charged pion tracks with kinetic energy (\KE) less than 400 \MeV and with the Bragg peak signature, the energy resolution is better than 6.5\%, and the fractional bias is less than 4\% for MC sample using true \KE as reference.
 For direct comparison of the performance between the data and the MC samples, range-based \KE is used as a reference after a validation that it can describe the true \KE well for charged pions passing a selection based on ${\chi}^{2}_{{\pi}^{\pm}}$.
 After subtracting the proton contribution from distributions of the fractional energy residual, the resolution is measured to be better than 8\% (7\%), and the fractional bias is smaller than 8\% (3\%) for the data (MC simulation) sample.
 Differences between the data and MC simulation samples are considered in order to calculate the energy scale correction and the systematic uncertainty on the scale and resolution.
 Additional studies find that the resolution results are stable and the fractional bias results are sensitive to the \dedx scale in the MIP region and also to the recombination model.
 Since the algorithm fits for the expected total track length until the particle would stop for an incomplete track, it can be used to measure the energies of charged pions absorbed by argon nuclei in the detector material.
 Absorption is the dominant inelastic scattering interaction between charged pions and argon nuclei for charged-pion kinetic energies less than 300~\MeV.
 In addition, the method of using stopping secondary charged pions to characterize the energy measurement performance can be used in any LArTPC by collecting neutrino interaction events with stopping charged pions in the final state.

 \acknowledgments The ProtoDUNE-SP detector was constructed and operated on the CERN Neutrino Platform.
 We gratefully acknowledge the support of the CERN management, and the CERN EP, BE, TE, EN and IT Departments for NP04/Proto\-DUNE-SP.